 How much should it all cost?

 Let's start with the known costs and then do some speculation on the rest.
-If you want to take a deeper dive on the potential startup costs of home inspectors, here's a great article to check out.
+If you want to take a deeper dive into the potential startup costs of home inspectors, here's a great article to check out.

-120 hour Coursework $1899
+120-hour Coursework $1899